 Valorant, Riot's first-person tactical shooter, has now proved to be a game in within the big leagues.
 Riot made it sure that the game will be accessible to most people, but if you want to experience the smoothest gameplay experience, you'd want the best Valorant settings for FPS!

 Why Go for Higher FPS?

 What's the big deal about the best Valorant settings for FPS?
 How much will it affect your gameplay?
 For those unfamiliar with optimizing their graphics settings, you'll find out that having a higher FPS (frames per second) will give you the following advantages:

-- Better visibility - You will see less instances of objects in your screen "skipping", allowing you to see all but the most subtle signs of movement.
+- Better visibility - You will see fewer instances of objects in your screen "skipping," allowing you to see all but the most subtle signs of movement.

-- Better response times - FPS will also have an effect on the lag between your input and what you see on the screen.
+- Better response times - FPS will also affect the lag between your input and what you see on the screen.
 The higher your FPS is, the more responsive the game will look and feel.

-- Easier target tracking - The higher your fps, the smoother the objects in your screen will move.
+- Easier target tracking - The higher your fps, the smoother the objects on your screen will move.
 This means you'll have an easier time anticipating player movements with minimal delay.

 Picking the Best Valorant's Settings for FPS

 Fortunately for most players, Valorant's visual settings are pretty straightforward.
 Let's check out what each setting does, and the optimal setting recommended to get the most FPS without sacrificing visual quality.